-- Prioritize– few tasks will need immediate attention whereas others can wait.
-Create a hierarchy model to work on priority basis.
+- Prioritize– a few tasks will need immediate attention, whereas others can wait.
+Create a hierarchy model to work on a priority basis.

-- Be prepared – it is easy to give excuses to not complete the task after pushing yourself to start.
+- Be prepared – it is easy to give excuses for not completing the task after pushing yourself to start.
 Get everything ready before you begin.

-- Be your boss – when you start breathing down your own neck to complete the task on hand, it sure will get done.
+- Be your boss – when you start breathing down your neck to complete the task, it sure will get done.